dseguin/kana-edit/README.md

 ```
 Then copy the appropriate .dlls from `<path/to/SFML/bin>` (system, graphics, window) to the folder containing the newly created kanaedit.exe.
 The .dlls need to be in the same directory for the program to run.

-# Compiling on Linux and FreeBSD
+# Compiling on Linux and FreeBSD/OpenBSD
 What follows are instructions for building kana-edit on Linux and FreeBSD.

 ### Dependencies